diamantmh/exposure-android/README.md

 - Select the “Nexus 5 API 23” Android Virtual Device
 - Voila, Exposure should start up in the Android Emulator with a map view

+### Design Patterns

+Exposure uses two design patterns.
+First, it uses a Factory pattern.
+Within MapsActivity, `onMapReady()` uses a CameraUpdateFactory to get a CameraUpdate object with the correct properties (e.g. center position and zoom levels) to initialize a Google Maps Fragment.

+Another design pattern Exposure uses is the Builder pattern.
+With many of the model classes such as Location, they build a mutable object, thus allowing information to be added to the model.
+However, once finished building, the Location model is an immutable object.

 ### Test

 To test the Exposure DatabaseManager, we implemented several unit tests to assure that the manager was correctly sending and receiving the expected information to and from the RESTful web application.
 Standard valid input was prepared and used to create http requests.
 These http requests were sent to the RESTful web application.
 If a valid expected object were returned, the test would pass, and would fail otherwise.
 If we send an invalid request, the test would pass if we received the expected response.